-Surprising Sweden ousts Germany at the Women’s World Cup
+Correction: WWCup-Sweden-Germany story

 Sweden’s Sofia Jakobsson tied it in the 22nd minute with a strike that went under the outstretched leg of German goalkeeper Almuth Schult.

-It was the first goal the Germans had allowed at the World Cup, stopping a streak of 381 scoreless minutes.
+It was the first goal the Germans had allowed at this World Cup, stopping a streak of 381 scoreless minutes.
 In 2007, Germany went a record 540 minutes without conceding a goal.

 Blackstenius scored on a rebound off Fridolina Rolfo’s header just about three minutes into the second half to break the stalemate.